 How can this be?
-Nearly 1 in 2 babies born in Sarasota County FL was cut out of the Mother’s belly via major abdominal surgery requiring weeks of convalescence instead of being born the simple, vaginal way nature intended where Mom can literally get out of bed minutes after birth and take a shower!
+Nearly 1 in 2 babies born in Sarasota County was cut out of the Mother’s belly.
+The procedure is considered major abdominal surgery requiring weeks of convalescence.
+This instead of being born the simple way nature intended?
+A vaginal birth where Mom can literally get out of bed minutes after birth and take a shower!

-When a baby is born vaginally, exposure to the Mother’s friendly bacteria in the birth canal helps to colonize the baby’s intestines, seeding the developing immune system.
+When a baby is born vaginally, exposure to the probiotics in the birth canal helps to colonize the baby’s intestines.
+This “seeds” the developing immune system for a lifetime of health.
 Babies born via emergency C-section especially if the bag of waters has already broken with labor underway for some time, do get at least some exposure to these helpful flora before surgical birth.

-Elective (i.e., “sterile”) Caesareans where labor never starts provide no such opportunity for exposure.
-It is critical that a baby born in this manner get skin to skin contact with the mother immediately after birth and be breastfed.
-Human breastmilk and colostrum, “first” milk, contain an abundance of these friendly bacterial strains to seed the gut properly.
+Elective (i.e., “sterile”) Cesareans where labor never starts provide no such opportunity for exposure.
+It is critical that a baby born in this manner get skin to skin contact with the mother immediately after birth.
+Immediate breastfeeding also is beneficial.
+Human breastmilk and colostrum “first” milk contain an abundance of these friendly bacterial strains to seed the gut properly.

 The July 2009 issue of Acta Pediatrica found that babies born by C-section experienced changes to the DNA of their leukocytes (white blood cells).
-The extreme stress to babies from a “cold cut” Caesarean birth is thought to be related to these DNA changes that have the potential to forever alter how the immune system responds to stimuli.
+The extreme stress to babies from a “cold cut” Cesarean birth is thought to be related to these DNA changes.
+This experience has the potential to forever alter how the immune system responds to stimuli.
 Babies born vaginally do not experience such a stress shock.
 The vaginal birth process involves a gradual increase in stress response for the baby followed by a gradual decline says Hannah Dahlen, Vice President of the Australian College of Midwives.